iamavi07/PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

 # PHYSICAL-DESIGN-USING-OPENLANE-SKY130
+AUTHOR: AVINASH TANTI
-This repo is about my journey through VSDIAT Advanced Physical Design course using SkyWater 130nm PDK &amp; open source EDA tools.
+This repository documents my progress through the VSDIAT Advanced Physical Design course, using the SkyWater 130nm PDK and open-source EDA tools.